resilient-tech/india-compliance-docs/pages/docs/gst-reports/miscellaneous_reports.md

 ## GST Purchase Register Beta Report

-The GST Purchase Register Report provides an overview of all purchases made during a specified period.
-Users can access a comprehensive summary based on various categories along with a detailed breakdown of each transaction.
-This ensures a clear view of purchase data, helping businesses track input taxes efficiently for accurate tax return filings.
+The GST Purchase Register Report provides:

+- An overview of all purchases made during a specified period.
+- A comprehensive summary based on various categories
+- A detailed breakdown of each transaction based on category.

 To view GST Purchase Register Beta report navigate to **Accounts > GST India > GST Purchase Register Beta**